Tri-County Conference (Illinois): History

 The first year of competition for the Tri-County was 1927 with ten charter schools: Hennepin, Henry, Hopkins Township in Granville, Lacon, Lostant, Magnolia, Senachwine Township in Putnam, McNabb Swaney, Tonica, and Varna.
 During the lifetime of the conference, most of these ten very small rural schools have remained in the league in one form or another.
 Some have left and returned and many of them have consolidated to become new entities.
 Regardless, the conference has changed many times over the years.

 The first two schools to consolidate were Henry and Senachwine Township High Schools.
 The new high school became known as Henry-Senachwine Consolidated High School beginning in the fall of 1947 and would be located in Putnam, Illinois.
 The following year, Magnolia High School merged into Swaney High School near the town of McNabb, ceasing the existence of the Magnolia Pirates.
 In 1949, Varna High School consolidated with Lacon High School to create Mid-County High School, located in Varna.
 Sparland, a team that was part of the Tri-County but left for the Little 6 Conference in 1958, consolidated with Mid-County High School to form Midland High School in 1995.

-Rutland joined the Tri-County in the early 1930's, however, they would leave for the Mid State Conference during a consolidation with the Minonk-Dana School District in 1956.
+Rutland joined the Tri-County in the early 1930s; however, they would leave for the Mid State Conference during a consolidation with the Minonk-Dana School District in 1956.
 This new high school would be known as Minonk-Dana-Rutland.
-Toluca and Wenona High Schools joined the Tri-County in the early 1930's, however, in 1992 they consolidated with Minonk-Dana-Rutland to create Fieldcrest High School located in Minonk, Illinois.
+Toluca and Wenona High Schools joined the Tri-County in the early 1930s; however, in 1992 they consolidated with Minonk-Dana-Rutland to create Fieldcrest High School located in Minonk, Illinois.
 Fieldcrest remained in the Mid State Conference.